-- 1. From outside the hull, push the housing into the mounting hole using a twisting motion to squeeze out excess sealant (Figure 3). - 2.
-From inside the hull, slide the washer onto the housing.
-Stainless steel housing in a metal hull-Be sure the washer contacts the hull.
-Do not tighten the hull nut with the washer against the isolation bushing, as the housing will not be firmly installed.
-If necessary, sand the isolation bushing until the washer rests against the hull. - 3.
-Screw the hull nut in place. - Plastic hull nut-Hand tighten only.
+Plastic hull nut-Hand tighten only.
 Do not over tighten.
-Metal hull nut-Tighten with slip-joint pliers. - Cored fiberglass hull-Do not over tighten, crushing the hull.
-Wood hull-Allow wood to swell before tightening the hull nut. - Remove any excess marine sealant on the outside of the hull to ensure smooth water flow under the multisensor. - 5.
-The O-rings must be intact and well lubricated to make a watertight seal.
-After the marine sealant cures, inspect the O-rings, including the YELLOW O-ring, on the insert (replace if necessary) and lubricate them with the silicone lubricant supplied.
-Also lubricate the bore of the housing above the valve. - 6.
-The insert must be fully inserted into the housing and the cap nut screwed on completely to make a watertight seal.
-Slide the insert into the housing with the arrow on the top pointing forward toward the bow.
+Metal hull nut-Tighten with slip-joint pliers.

+Cored fiberglass hull-Do not over tighten, crushing the hull.
+Wood hull-Allow wood to swell before tightening the hull nut.

+- 4. Remove any excess marine sealant on the outside of the hull to ensure smooth water flow under the sensor. - 5.
+O-rings must be intact and well lubricated to make a watertight seal.
+After the marine sealant cures, inspect the O-rings on the insert (replace if necessary) and lubricate them with the silicone lubricant supplied (Figure 5).
+Be sure the YELLOW O-ring is in place near the top.
+Also lubricate the bore of the housing above the valve. - The insert must be fully inserted into the housing and the cap nut screwed on completely to make a watertight seal (Figure 3).
+Slide the insert into the housing with the arrow on the top pointing forward toward the bow. - 7.
 Screw the cap nut several turns until the threads are engaged.
 Being sure the arrow on the top of the insert and the cable exit are pointing forward toward the bow, continue to tighten the cap nut completely.
 Be careful not to rotate the housing and disturb the sealant.
 Hand tighten only.
 Do not over tighten. - Always attach the safety wire to prevent the insert from backing out in the unlikely event that the cap nut fails or is screwed on incorrectly.